ndd21/PHYS281/docs/demo-anaconda.md

 [Anaconda](https://www.anaconda.com/products/individual)<sup>&#174;</sup> is a Python distribution and package management system.
-It provides an installation of Python (at the time of writing in September 2020 this defaults to [Python 3.8](https://docs.python.org/3/whatsnew/3.8.html)) and a way to create "virtual environments" that can contain different Python version and software packages required for a specific task.
+It provides an installation of Python (at the time of writing in September 2020 this defaults to [Python 3.8](https://docs.python.org/3/whatsnew/3.8.html)) and a way to create "@(virtual environments)" that can contain different Python version and software packages required for a specific task.

 ## Installing Anaconda